zeeshanibrarali/Incident-Root-Cause-Prediction/README.md

 # Incident-Root-Cause-Prediction
 Incident Reports in ITOps usually states the symptoms.
 Identifying the root cause of the symptom quickly is a key determinant to reducing resolution times and improving user satisfaction.
+Depending on the seven inputs, I predict the root cause of the incident whether it happened due to the memeory leakage, network delay or a database issue with the accuracy of 83%.